 People with cardiovascular disease are at high-risk of severe illness if infected with COVID-19.

 This includes all types of cardiovascular disease, including DCM.
 There is limited information on the relationship between COVID-19 and heart disease.
-The Heart Failure Society of America (HFSA) prepared a statement about the use of ACE inhibitors used to treat heart failure.
-Read it here.
+The Heart Failure Society of America (HFSA) prepared a COVID-19 resources page and information about the use of ACE inhibitors used to treat heart failure.
+To learn more, please click here.

 Whatever you are told, follow your doctor’s directions.